Alebuenoaz/itunes-search-app/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Basic Use
+You can search for your song by enter the name in the search bar and submitting by hitting
+### `Enter`
+Also yo are able to play or pause a specific song with the button
+### `Play/Pause`

 ## Warnings

-The iTunes API has limited uses per day.
+- The iTunes API has limited uses per day.
 In case you are receiving a 403 error, that is probably why
+- Try not to play more than one song at a time :)